digitalservicebund/a2j-rechtsantragstelle/doc/adr/0014-data-pruner.md

 - This will lead to longer-running requests which are especially bad in the Staging environment as it includes a full roundtrip to Strapi.
 - We do not have to double-check previous decisions in the flow logic (guards) anymore.
 - We do not have to double-check if the data is relevant when filling the PDF.
-- Both hopefully lead to fewer bugs because of complex flows.
+- Both hopefully lead to fewer bugs because of complex flows and less code duplication.

 ## Next Actions